DISTRICT

 In the Open Teams USA lost in the quarterfinals to Poland.
 The Canadian team lost its qualifying position in the last match of the round robin.
 Italy beat England for the gold medal.
 In the Women’s Teams the USA team lost a close semifinal match to China.
 England defeated China in the final by 1 Imp, and USA defeated Turkey for the bronze medal.
 In the Senior Teams USA took the silver medal, losing to Japan by 2 Imps in the finals.
 Canada lost in the quarterfinals to Hungary.

-The 2007 edition of the Laws of Duplicate Bridge is now
+New Laws of Duplicate Bridge

-the new Laws, click here
+For the new Laws, click here

 The Boston NABC had everything...great playing space, first-rate Hotels, wonderful restaurants, and GREAT shopping.
 It was hard to get from the Westin to the Marriott without buying something.
 The table count was only 10,636, 2,000 less than expectations (there were 12,749 tables at the 1999 Boston Fall NABC).
 For all the results, click here

-District 24 players in NABC+ event
+Top 20 District 24 players in NABC+ event

 Bobby Nail Life Master Open Pairs: Robert Levin, 4th; Michael Massimilla, 5th.